Distal Radius Fracture

 Surgical Treatment

-Surgery may be recommended for unstable, displaced, or joint-involved fractures.
-Surgical options may include internal fixation with plates and screws to restore proper alignment and stability.
+In some cases, surgeons may recommend surgery for unstable, displaced, or joint-involved fractures.
+During surgery, they may use internal fixation with plates and screws to restore proper alignment and stability.

 Recovery and Rehabilitation

-After immobilization or surgery, physical or occupational therapy may be recommended to restore wrist strength, flexibility, and function.
+After immobilization or surgery, providers may recommend physical or occupational therapy to restore wrist strength, flexibility, and function.
 Recovery time varies depending on fracture severity, treatment approach, and individual healing response.

 When to See an Orthopedic Specialist

 You should seek orthopedic care immediately if you experience wrist pain, swelling, or deformity following a fall or injury.
-Early treatment can improve healing outcomes and reduce the risk of long-term stiffness, weakness, or arthritis.
+Early treatment improves healing outcomes and helps reduce the risk of long-term stiffness, weakness, or arthritis.

-Orthopedic specialists provide comprehensive care for distal radius fractures, from initial diagnosis to advanced surgical management and rehabilitation.
-If you have sustained a wrist injury or suspect a fracture, schedule an appointment for expert evaluation and personalized treatment.
+Our orthopedic specialists provide comprehensive care for distal radius fractures, from initial diagnosis to advanced surgical management and rehabilitation.
+If you have sustained a wrist injury or suspect a fracture, you canĀ request an appointment for expert evaluation and personalized treatment.